 “Emoji are every bit as much a communication tool as the letter A,” Payack told Digital Trends.
 “We don’t know how it’s going to evolve so some people poo-poo it, but they’re fantastic, useful bits of language.”

 Payack believes emoji and textisms are such a revolution that they may eventually become a formal part of English.
-Instead of an alphabet, we will have an “AlphaBit” also filled with letters, numbers, emoticons, and emoji.
+Instead of an alphabet, there will be an “AlphaBit” also filled with letters, numbers, emoticons, and emoji.
 Other languages may not be as lucky as English, though.

 Thousands of languages are dying

-You are reading this article in English, but there are around 7,100 known living languages around the globe, according to Ethnologue.
+You are reading this article in English, but there are around 7,100 other known living languages around the globe, according to Ethnologue.
 You wouldn’t know it from browsing the World Wide Web, though.
-We like to think of the web as a diverse place filled with the world’s knowledge, but only a fraction of active languages spoken around the globe are online at present.
+You might like to think of the web as a diverse place filled with the world’s knowledge, but only a fraction of active languages spoken around the globe are online.
 English and other dominant languages have a stranglehold on the internet, explained linguist and mathematician András Kornai in a recent scientific paper titled “Digital Language Death.”
 The future for a language that isn’t properly maintained and spoken online may not be rosy.